Why I Use Meal Kits to Balance Salt & Soul

-I used to think that ‘wellness’ meant doing it all from scratch.
-But I’ve realized that true health lives at the intersection of Salt and Soul.
+I used to think wellness meant doing every single thing from scratch.
+But the truth is, real health doesn’t live in a perfect kitchen—it lives at the intersection of Salt and Soul.

 Salt is the practical reality of my life as a busy mama—the need for efficiency and a break from the mental load.
 Soul is my desire to sit down to a nourishing, home-cooked meal with my family.
-Today, I’m sharing why I’ve embraced meal kits as a tool to save my sanity without sacrificing my standards.
+Today, I’m sharing why I’ve embraced meal kits—not as a ‘cheat code,’ but as a way to stay sane without sacrificing the quality my family deserves.

 When Life Gets Loud

 It’s 4:30 PM on a Tuesday.
-The kitchen counter is currently a landing pad for school bags, the kids are asking for snacks for the third time since they got home.
-They have practice in an hour and I’m staring into the fridge like it’s a puzzle I’ve forgotten how to solve.
-Even as a nutrition student, the “mental load” of meal planning can feel like a second full-time job.
+The kitchen counter has become a landing pad for school bags, the boys are already raiding the pantry, and they have practice in an hour.
+I’m standing there, staring into the fridge like it’s a puzzle I’ve completely forgotten how to solve.
+Even as a nutritionist, the “mental load” of meal planning can feel like a second full-time job.

 Lightening the Mental Load

 We’ve used these services off and on for years, and they have been a true lifesaver during those “scrunched for time” seasons.
-You know the ones—where the calendar is double-booked, the kids have extra activities, and my own energy is running on fumes.
+You know the ones—where the calendar is double-booked, the boys have extra activities, and my own energy is running low.
+What I really love is the flexibility; it’s so easy to just skip a week if we’re traveling or if I just know we won’t be home much.
+It’s wellness that actually fits into a real schedule, not the other way around.

-What I love most is that these kits have turned into a tool for family empowerment.
-On days when I’m under the weather or simply hit a wall, the instructions are so clear that my family can step in and take the lead.
-It’s a beautiful “Soul” moment to see the heart of the home keep beating even when I’m resting.
+What I also love is how these kits have become a spark for the whole family.
+It turns a simple task into a moment where everyone feels capable.
+On those days when I’m feeling under the weather or I’ve just “hit a wall,” the instructions are so clear that my kids can actually step in and take the lead.
+It’s such a beautiful “Soul” moment to see the heart of the home keep beating even when I’m the one who needs to rest.

 How I “Level Up” My Meal Kits